A-Big-Brain/Attribute-Neutralizer-for-medical-AI-system/README.md

 After the training is finished, A folder will be created in the folder **disease_diagnosis_model/save_results/**.
 The name of the new folder is the same as that of the folder in the **fo_li**.

+## Alternative Unfairness Mitigation Algorithms

+Three alternative algorithms for mitigating unfairness in AI-enabled medical systems are introduced in this study:

+the Fairmixup (**fairmixup/py_script/**)

+the Fairgrad (**farigrad/py_script/**)

+the Balanced sampling (**balanced_sampling/py_script/**)

+The implementation of Fairmixup is derived from the official algorithm source code (https://github.com/chingyaoc/fair-mixup); while the implementation of Fairgrad is based on the official PyPI package (https://pypi.org/project/fairgrad/).

 ## Acknowledgements

 We express gratitude to Zhenliang He, one of the creators of AttGAN, for his insightful discussions.
 It's worth noting that a portion of the attribute neutralizer code draws inspiration from Elvis Yu-Jing Lin's work (https://github.com/elvisyjlin/AttGAN-PyTorch), for which we extend our gratitude.